Exlll/ConfigLib/README.md

 Custom serializers takes precedence over the serializers provided by this library.

-### Changing the type of fields
+### Changing the type of fields or record components

-Changing the type of fields is not supported.
-If you change the type of one of your fields but your configuration file still contains a value of the old type, a type mismatch will occur when reading that file.
-Instead, remove the old field and add a new one with a different name.
+Changing the type of fields or record components is not supported.
+If you change the type of one of these but your configuration file still contains a value of the old type, a type mismatch will occur when loading a configuration from that file.
+Instead, remove the old element and add a new one with a different name.

 ### Recursive type definitions